Alex-Bolduc/rpg_server/project.md

 ### 1. To create an auction:

 - The character must own at least one instance of the item.

-- The character must have enough gold to pay the auction creation fee (if applicable).

 ### 2. To purchase an auction: